 A private equity sponsor must determine whether a target company's existing indebtedness contains restrictions on changes of control that would require creditor consent, restrictions on subsidiary guarantees, restrictions on the granting of security interests in the assets of the target or its subsidiaries, restrictions on debt incurrences and guarantees and restrictions on dividends and distributions.
-A private equity sponsor must also determine the manner in which and the cost at which existing indebtedness may be repaid or refinanced and evaluate the cost of the existing indebtedness compared with acquisition-related indebtedness as well as the requirements of its financing sources relating to existing debt, capitalisation and other financial ratios applicable to the target.
+A private equity sponsor must also determine the manner in which and the cost at which existing indebtedness may be repaid or refinanced and evaluate the cost of the existing indebtedness compared with acquisition-related indebtedness, as well as the requirements of its financing sources relating to existing debt, capitalisation and other financial ratios applicable to the target.
 Sponsors may require that certain debt of a target be repaid, redeemed, repurchased or amended as a condition to the closing of a transaction.
 In the case of public debt, sponsors may require the target to effect a consent solicitation to eliminate certain covenants in the governing indenture (eg, financial information delivery requirements).

-10 Debt-financing structures
+10 Debt financing structures

 What types of debt are used to finance going-private or private equity transactions?
-Do margin loan restrictions affect the debt-financing structure of these transactions?
+Do margin loan restrictions affect the debt financing structure of these transactions?
+Are there any other restrictions in your jurisdiction on the use of debt financing for private equity transactions?